 Change in Authorised & Paid Up Capital/Contribution in Company/LLP

-Every company 'limited by shares' must have a share capital.
-Share capital refers to the amount invested in the company for it to carry out its operations.
-The share capital of the company can be altered or increased, subject to certain conditions.
-A company cannot issue share capital in excess of the limit specified in the capital clause without altering the capital clause of the memorandum of association.
+Every Public or Private company 'limited by shares' must have a share capital.
+Share capital refers to the amount invested in the company to carry out its day to day operations or business activities.
+The company's share capital can be altered or increased, subject to certain conditions as prescribed in law.
+A company cannot issue share capital over the limit specified in the capital clause without changing the capital clause of the memorandum of association.

 While changing capital for your company/LLP, you will need to adhere to a few procedures in accordance to the Government.
 TAXAJ experts will help you in the same.